Next-Search/websearch-proposal/your-ownership-and-privacy/private-by-default.md

 We see [Proton Mail](https://protonmail.com/) as a great example of how such a service can be offered.
 One can create an email account without attaching some form of identity verification to it.
 We hope to emulate their approach.
 {% endhint %}

-{% hint style="info" %}
-> _"Encrypted storage - The use of cryptography to mathematically encrypt and decrypt data, both at-rest and in-motion." - Web 3.0 Technology Stack L2 Encrypted Storage Definition from the [web3 Foundation](https://web3.foundation/about/)._
-{% endhint %}
 ## Selectively Private Accounts

 Optionally, you will be able to share your data with us, with select other parties, or with the whole world on a granular level.